6 Professional Responsibilities, Ethics, & Copyright

 Resolution of Ethical Concerns

 In many cases, an engineer may seek advice from a colleague or manager to help resolve an ethical issue.
 Different viewpoints can shed light on aspects of the matter.
 Usually, a resolution of the concerns is forthcoming after discussion, but there may be exceptions.
-For example, sometimes, there may not be a clear resolution to an ethical issue, but there may still be some approaches or solutions, some of which may be better than others.
+For example, sometimes, there may not be a clear resolution to an ethical issue, but there may still be some approaches or solutions, some of which may be better.
 The goal is to arrive at a reasonable, ethical, and fair resolution given the circumstances while also considering the perspectives and interests of all parties involved.
 In this regard, some compromise may also be acceptable.
 However, it is also essential to ensure that any proposed solutions align with legal requirements as well as ethical standards.

 1. Professional Obligations